 A spokeswoman at Winchester Medical Center said deButts’ physician could not be reached for a statement.

 The 42-year Bell System career of deButts began in 1936, when he was hired as a $100-a-month trainee in the traffic department of the Chesapeake and Potomac Telephone Co.

 DeButts served as president of Illinois Bell Telephone Co. and later as executive vice president and then vice chairman of AT&T. He served as chairman and chief executive of the company from April 1972 until his retirement in February 1979, when he was succeeded by Charles Brown.
 Brown retired earlier this year.

-According to AT&T, during deButts’ tenure the assets of the Bell System rose nearly 65 percent, earnings steadily increased and the service problems of the early 1970s were overcome.
+According to AT&T, during deButts’ tenure the assets of the Bell System rose nearly 65 percent, earnings steadily increased and service problems of the early 1970s were overcome.

 DeButts was active as a spokesman for American business and was one of the few executives to serve as chairman of both the Business Council and the Business Roundtable, two prominent pro-business organizations.
-He was also one of the first corporate executives to appear in his company’s television commercials.
+He also was one of the first corporate executives to appear in his company’s television commercials.

 He had served on the boards of such companies as Citicorp, General Motors Corp., Kraft Corp. and USX Corp.

 DeButts was born April 10, 1915, in Greensboro, N.C., and graduated from Virginia Military Institute in 1936 with a bachelor’s degree in electrical engineering.